Puerto Rico

 San Juan and Colonial Heritage

-Old San Juan is the territory’s most iconic filming location, a beautifully preserved sixteenth-century Spanish colonial district of cobblestone streets, pastel facades, plazas and the massive forts of El Morro and San Cristóbal, set against the Atlantic.
-It is a magnet for period, commercial and premium productions.
+Old San Juan is the territory’s signature location: a preserved sixteenth-century Spanish colonial district of cobblestone streets, pastel facades, plazas and massive seaward forts, set against the Atlantic.
+Castillo San Felipe del Morro and Castillo San Cristóbal are the anchors.

 Beaches, El Yunque and Natural Locations